Patch Tuesday: Windows 10 and 11

+Notes: ↑ Generally available for Copilot+ PCs from June 15, 2024.; ↑ Only available to devices with certain ARM processors.;

 Adoption by other companies

 SAP's "Security Patch Day", when the company advises users to install security updates, was chosen to coincide with Patch Tuesdays.
 Adobe Systems' update schedule for Flash Player since November 2012 also coincides with Patch Tuesday.
 One of the reasons for this is that Flash Player comes as part of Windows starting with Windows 8 and Flash Player updates for the built-in and the plugin based version both need to be published at the same time in order to prevent reverse-engineering threats.
 Oracle's quarterly updates coincide with Patch Tuesday.

 Bandwidth impact

 Windows Update uses the Background Intelligent Transfer Service (BITS) to download the updates, using idle network bandwidth.
 However BITS will use the speed as reported by the network interface (NIC) to calculate bandwidth.
-This can lead to bandwidth calculation errors, for example when a fast network adapter (e.g. 10 Mbit/s) is connected to the network via a slow link (e.g. 56 kbit/s) – according to Microsoft "BITS will compete for the full bandwidth [of the NIC] ...
+This can lead to bandwidth calculation errors, for example when a fast network adapter (e.g., 10 Mbit/s) is connected to the network via a slow link (e.g., 56 kbit/s) – according to Microsoft "BITS will compete for the full bandwidth [of the NIC] ...
 BITS has no visibility of the network traffic beyond the client."

 Furthermore, the Windows Update servers of Microsoft do not honor the TCP's slow start congestion control strategy.
 As a result, other users on the same network may experience significantly slower connections from machines actively retrieving updates.
 This can be particularly noticeable in environments where many machines individually retrieve updates over a shared, bandwidth-constrained link such as those found in many multi-PC homes and small to medium-sized businesses.
 Bandwidth demands of patching large numbers of computers can be reduced significantly by deploying Windows Server Update Services (WSUS) to distribute the updates locally.

 In addition to updates being downloaded from Microsoft servers, Windows 10 devices can "share" updates in a peer-to-peer fashion with other Windows 10 devices on the local network, or even with Windows 10 devices on the internet.
 This can potentially distribute updates faster while reducing usage for networks with a metered connection.